How Do You Calculate Theoretical Probability

 Example: Drawing Cards Without Replacement

 Suppose you draw two cards from a standard deck without replacement.
-This means you draw the first card and don't put it back in the deck before drawing the second card.
+Day to day, this means you draw the first card and don't put it back in the deck before drawing the second card.
 What is the probability of drawing two Aces?

 The probability of both events occurring is: